-Facebook Messenger was the first messaging app to introduce and popularize chat heads (chat bubbles) on Android but, with Android 10, a few other apps got this functionality.
-Strangely enough, it seems that this change brought some issues to mostly-reliable Facebook Messenger chat heads.
-Based on reports, some users state that Messenger bubbles are not showing.
-If you don’t see bubbles for incoming Messenger notifications, too, check the instructions we provided below.
+Facebook Messenger was the first messaging app to introduce and popularize chat heads (chat bubble) on Android but, with Android 10, a few other apps got this functionality.
+Strangely enough, it seems that this change brought some issues to mostly reliable Facebook Messenger chat heads.
+Based on reports, some users state that the Messenger bubble is not showing.
+If you don’t see a bubble for incoming Messenger notifications, too, check the instructions we provided below.

-This usually happens because Bubbles are either disabled in Messenger or in Notification Settings.
+This usually happens because chat heads are either disabled in Messenger or in Notification Settings.
 Other than that, it can be a bug with the current version of Facebook Messenger.

 Table of contents: